-The HCPS Special Education Department exists to support students and families as they navigate the steps of the special education process.
-This process includes identification and referral, evaluation, determination of eligibility, development and implementation of an individualized education plan (IEP), determination of services, and reevaluation.
-If you suspect your child has a disability, or if at any time you have questions, or require support regarding the special education process, please contact the Exceptional Education Department at 804-652-3801.
+The HCPS Special Education Department supports students and families as they navigate the steps of the special education process.
+This includes identification and referral, evaluation, determination of eligibility, development and implementation of an individualized education program (or IEP), determination of services and reevaluation.
+If you suspect your child has a disability, or if you have questions or require support regarding the special education process, please contact us at 804-652-3801.

-HCPS offers specific approaches and supports for students with Autism Spectrum Disorders (ASD).
-If you have specific questions regarding the supports and approaches which are used to support students with ASD, please contact 804-652-3804.
+HCPS offers specific approaches and support for students with autism spectrum disorders.
+If you have specific questions regarding available support for students with autism spectrum disorders, please call 804-652-3801.

-Special Education Programs Supports those students and teachers who provide services in non-traditional settings.
-This may include students who are in our public-separate setting at the Virginia Randolph Education Center, or students who receive services in private day or residential settings.
-For more information, contact 804-652-3875.
+Special education programs support those students and teachers who provide services in nontraditional settings.
+This may include students who are in our public-separate setting at the Virginia Randolph Education Center or students who receive services in private day or residential settings.
+For more information, call 804-652-3875.

-HCPS Special Education provides services and supports for a variety of related educational service needs.
-Students may receive services in Speech, Occupational Therapy, and/or Physical Therapy.
-If you have questions regarding related services for your student, please contact 804-652-3801.
+HCPS’ Department of Special Education provides services and support for a variety of related educational service needs.
+Students may receive services in speech, occupational therapy and/or physical therapy.
+If you have questions about related services for your student, please call 804-652-3801.

-Provides a full range of services including counseling, behavior intervention, assessment, process groups, consultation to school personnel, parent outreach and coordination of community mental health services on behalf of students.
+HCPS school psychologists and social workers provide a full range of services including counseling, behavior intervention, assessment, process groups, consultation to school staff, parent outreach and coordination of community mental health services on behalf of students.

 - Guidelines for Working With Students Who are Deaf or Hard of Hearing in Virginia Public Schools